SeewooLi/IRTest/README.md

 Followings are the functions of **IRTest**.

-- `IRTest_Dich` is the estimation function when all items are *dichotomously* scored.
+- `IRTest_Dich` is the estimation function when items are *dichotomously* scored.

-- `IRTest_Poly` is the estimation function when all items are *polytomously* scored.
+- `IRTest_Poly` is the estimation function when items are *polytomously* scored.

+- `IRTest_Cont` is the estimation function when items are *continuously* scored.

 - `IRTest_Mix` is the estimation function for *a mixed-format test*, a test comprising both dichotomous item(s) and polytomous item(s).